Some parts of this page may be machine-translated.

-This is one of the common questions we receive from customers considering machine translation.
+we receive from customers considering machine translation.

-Therefore, this time we will introduce the quality evaluation results of machine translation from a sample project that our company actually conducted.
+Therefore, this time, we will introduce the quality evaluation results of machine translation from a sample project that our company actually conducted.

-Overview of Sample Project
+Overview of the Sample Project

-- Period: October 2013
+• Period: October 2013

-- Engine used: Moses (commercial statistical-based engine from overseas)
+• Engine used: Moses (commercial statistical-based engine from overseas)

-- Corpus loaded into the statistics-based engine: Approximately 500,000 words
+• Corpus loaded into the statistics-based engine: Approximately 500,000 words

 Translation Evaluation Criteria